containers/buildah/docs/buildah-from.md

 content label.
 Shared volume labels allow all containers to read/write content.
 The `Z` option tells Buildah to label the content with a private unshared label.
 Only the current container can use a private volume.

+  `Overlay Volume Mounts`

+   The `:O` flag tells Buildah to mount the directory from the host as a temporary storage using the Overlay file system.
+The `RUN` command containers are allowed to modify contents within the mountpoint and are stored in the container storage in a separate directory.
+In Ovelay FS terms the source directory will be the lower, and the container storage directory will be the upper.
+Modifications to the mount point are destroyed when the `RUN` command finishes executing, similar to a tmpfs mount point.

+  Any subsequent execution of `RUN` commands sees the original source directory content, any changes from previous RUN commands no longer exists.

+  One use case of the `overlay` mount is sharing the package cache from the host into the container to allow speeding up builds.

+  Note:

+     - Overlay mounts are not currently supported in rootless mode.
+     - The `O` flag is not allowed to be specified with the `Z` or `z` flags.
+Content mounted into the container is labeled with the private label.
+       On SELinux systems, labels in the source directory needs to be readable by the container label.
+If not, SELinux container separation must be disabled for the container to work.
+     - Modification of the directory volume mounted into the container with an overlay mount can cause unexpected failures.
+It is recommended that you do not modify the directory until the container finishes running.

 By default bind mounted volumes are `private`.
 That means any mounts done inside container will not be visible on the host and vice versa.
 This behavior can